jackyzha0/quartz/content/notes/troubleshooting.md

 Not out of the box.
 You could probably make it work by editing `/layouts/_default/single.html` but that's not what Quartz is designed to work with.
 99% of things you are trying to do with those frameworks you can accomplish perfectly fine using just vanilla HTML/CSS/JS.

 ## Still Stuck?
 Quartz isn't perfect!
 If you're still having troubles, file an issue in the GitHub repo with as much information as you can reasonably provide.
+Alternatively, you can message me on [Twitter](https://twitter.com/_jzhao) and I'll try to get back to you as soon as I can.

 🐛 [Submit an Issue](https://github.com/jackyzha0/quartz/issues)